-Underpinned by the highest standard of corporate governance, integrity and ethics are non-negotiable features of the Group's pursuit of its strategy and business conduct.
 As the highest governing authority in the Group, the Board is ultimately accountable for ethical and effective leadership.
+Underpinned by a high standard of corporate governance, integrity and ethics are nonnegotiable features of the Group's pursuit of its strategy and business conduct.

-The ethical principles set out in the Group's Code of Conduct guide the decisions and actions of the Board and executive team.
-An effective governance structure, aligned with the principles and practices of King IV[TM], is in place.
-The Board is confident that the Group's governance processes support ethical culture, good performance, effective control and legitimacy.
+The Group's Values and the ethical principles set out in its Code of Conduct guide the decisions and actions of the Board and executive team.
+A well-developed governance structure, aligned with the principles and practices of King IVTM, is in place to ensure lines of oversight and reporting are defined and effective.
+The Board is confident that the Group's performance processes support ethical culture, good performance, effective control and legitimacy.

-The relationships and decision-making rights between governing bodies and business platforms are clearly articulated in the organisational framework alongside.
+The relationships and decision-making rights between governing bodies and business platforms are shown in the organisational framework on the following page.